 Continuous EEG data are divided into epochs starting 200ms before and ending 1000ms after the onset of the stimulus.

-Epochs are baseline corrected using the epoch 200ms before the onset of the stimulus. and digitally filtered (bandpass 0.05-20 Hz)
+Epochs are baseline corrected using the epoch 200ms before the onset of the stimulus.

+To correct for motion artifacts, epochs with a signal change exceeding 150 microvolt at any EEG electrode were not included in the average.

+The data are digitally filtered offline (bandpass 0.05-20 Hz).

 ERP averages are displayed from the Pz recording sites for target and control stimuli.